 Undergraduate Student Handbook

-Philosophy of the Framingham State College Nursing Program
+Philosophy of the Framingham State University Nursing Program

 Nursing is a science and an art that is developing its own body of knowledge.
 It builds upon, incorporates, synthesizes, and extends knowledge from the natural and behavioral sciences and the humanities.
 Nursing utilizes scientific knowledge to enable the person to progress towards higher-level wellness through goal-directed, health-related activities.
 Nursing facilitates wellness through interaction.